11 Mar 5 Divorce Tips for Parents

 Your communication with your ex-spouse should be very kid-focused.
 Keep your discussions peaceful and have them on a regular basis.
 Provide him/her with updates about what happened with the kids while they were under your care, and expect the same kind of update.
 Should issues with the kids arise, speak with your ex-spouse right away.
 Whether there are problems at school or if there is an injury, both you and your ex-spouse should work together to solve the issues that arise.

-In effective co-parenting, both parents are involved, they communicate regularly, and are on the same page with raising their kids.
-They have established rules, methods of discipline and a consistent schedule.
+With effective co-parenting, both parents are involved, they communicate regularly, and are on the same page with raising their kids.
+They have established rules, methods of discipline, and a consistent schedule.
 They are no longer married, but they maintain a partnership in raising their children.

 3. Communicate with your kids